-There are 2 types of operating systems for airplane Wi-Fi — air to ground (ATG) which bounces signals off ground-based cell towers, and satellite Wi-Fi that uses signals from satellites orbiting the earth.
+There are 2 types of operating systems for airplane Wi-Fi — air-to-ground (ATG) which bounces signals off ground-based cell towers, and satellite Wi-Fi which uses signals from satellites orbiting the earth.

 ATG is the same operating system used to provide Wi-Fi to your home or mobile devices.
 Your mobile device or wireless router receives and transmits radio signals through its antenna to/from ground-based cell towers, and it’s the same on an airplane.

-An antenna is placed on the underside of an airplane’s body, so that they are positioned to receive and transmit signals to/from these cell towers.
+An antenna is placed on the underside of an airplane’s body so that it is positioned to receive and transmit signals to/from these cell towers.
 As the airplane’s journey progresses, these signals move from one available cell tower to the next.